dearestalexander/alexroan/src/posts/2025-08-08-integration.md

 - Real-time fast access to a wide range of business data thanks to S/4HANA.
 - Extreme flexibility on the frontend side thanks to modern HTML, CSS and JS.

+This integration could have been much simpler by just having the frontend deliver a URL in the format required for the API.
+We don't really need the complexity of Integration Suite for this.

+---

-## Section 2: building the integration flow
+## Part 3: building the integration flow (for IT people)

 If interested to experiment with SAP Integration Suite, I'd suggest working through the CodeJam.
 A lot of effort has been put into the instructions and reference information.
 It also includes additional mock servers and covers integration with other technologies.